 Hasibuan states that productivity is the ratio between output (output) and input (input).
-Thus, teacher performance is not an independent variable, but there are many factors that influence it, namely: (1) the ability to plan lessons called lesson plans (learning implementation plans), (2) the ability to carry out learning procedures (3) can foster interpersonal relationships (interpersonal). skills), as well as the teacher's ability to master situations/conditions in the classroom when the teaching and learning process takes place.
-The teacher performance indicators by Lambanrajja, (2012) are: (1) the ability to prepare lesson plans, (2) the ability to carry out work, (3) the ability to evaluate learning outcomes.
-Sagala, Syaiful (2011): teachers as professing all positions require further education and training (advanced education special training).
+Thus, teacher performance is not an independent variable, but there are many factors that influence it, neglely: (1) the ability to plan lessons called lesson plans (learning implementation plans), (2) the ability to carry out learning procedures (3) can foster interpersonal relationships (interpersonal). skills), as well as the teacher's ability to master situations/conditions in the classroom when the teaching and learning process takes place.
+The teacher indicators by Lambanrajja, (2012) are: (1) the ability to prepare lesson plans, (2) the ability to carry out work, (3) the ability to evaluate learning outcomes.
+Sagala, Syaiful (2011): teachers as professing a positions require further education and training (advanced education special training).
 Professional teachers are teachers who are well educated and trained, and have rich experience in their fields (Agus F. (Tambayong).

 The level of recognition of professional teachers is very dependent on their expertise and the level of education taken.
 Currently, the teacher is seen as a professional job whose quality is still considered low compared to the medical profession.
 The low recognition of the teaching profession in the community is due to factors in the community's view that anyone can become a teacher as long as he has knowledge.
 Teachers feel inferior and only to satisfy themselves because teachers are not able to commercialize their profession in teaching.
 The teacher's authority is low, seen from the incentives so that they feel inferior for their professional recognition.
 The teacher's authority is low, seen from the incentives so that they feel inferior for their professional recognition.
-The teacher's profession is deteriorating where the feeling of superiority turns into inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority feeling) so that the teacher becomes excessively low self-esteem to inferiority feeling low self-esteem to inferio
+The teacher's profession is deteriorating where the feeling of superiority turns into inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem turns into inferiority (inferiority feeling) so that the teacher becomes excessively low self-esteem turns into inferiority competence is one of the competencies that must be possessed by every teacher at the level of education (Janawi, 2012).

-According to esevernment Regulation Number 74 of 2008, concerning professional competence is the ability of teachers to master knowledge in the fields of science, technology, and cultural arts competently.
+According to Government Regulation Number 74 of 2008, concerning professional competence is the ability of teachers to master knowledge in the fields of science, technology, and cultural arts competently.

-Government Regulation No: 19 of 2005, National Education Standards, Teachers must pay attention to methodical didactic principles as a teaching science.
+Government Regulation No: 19 of 2005, National Education Standards, Teachers must attention to methodical didactic principles as a teaching science.
 Teachers must master the material, structure, concepts and scientific mindset that support the subjects being taught.
 People who master certain fields of science will more often think intuitively when compared to people who do not master it, then people who master the structure or ins and outs of the field of science provide a greater possibility to think intuitively (Janawi 2012).
 (Nana Sudjana, 2013:13).
 Furthermore, the requirements for professional teachers are: (1) physical requirements, namely being in good health, not having infectious diseases, not having physical disabilities, (2) having psychic, namely being physically and mentally healthy.
 Does not have a mental disorder or neurological disease.
 (3) mental requirements, namely having a good mental attitude towards the teaching profession, loving and serving and being dedicated to their duties and positions in the teaching profession.
-Uzer Usman (2011,213), competency is descriptive of qualitative natural or teacher behavior appear to be entirely meaningful.
-Sardiman, A. M (2011), the professional properations of teachers is; mastering materials, managing teaching and learning programs, managing the classroom, using learning media/sub sources, mastering educational foundations, managing learning interactions teaching, assessing learning achievement, recognizing the functions and services of guidance and counseling, recognizing and administering school administration, understanding and interpreting research results for teaching purposes.
+Uzer Usman (2011,213), competency is descriptive of qualitative natural or teacher behavior appear to pentirely meaningful.
+Sardiman, A. M (2011), the professional competence of teachers is; mastering materials, managing teaching and learning programs, managing the classroom, using learning media/sub sources, mastering educational foundations, managing learning interactions teaching, assessing learning achievement, recognizing the functions and services of guidance and counseling, recognizing and administering school administration, understanding and interpreting research results for teaching purposes.